Signs & Treatment for Candidiasis/Thrush/Crop Mycosis/Sour Crop in Poultry

 How I successfully Treated Thrush and Sour Crop in my chickens

 I do not usually give my chickens antibiotics except in extreme cases but on the one occasion that I did, I encountered 10 incidences of sour crop, thrush in the flock of 100 chickens.
 The first thing I did was isolate the affected birds, and put anti fungal cream inside their mouth.
 I also gently rubbed some on their beak, wattles, comb and legs.
 Then I put a few drops of copper sulfate supplement in their gallon water drinker.
-The next step was to protect my healthy birds and I gave the water, feed, and chicken coop an over haul cleaning.
+The next step was to protect my healthy birds and I gave the water, feed, and chicken coop an over haul cleaning and treated coops, nestboxes, roosts and anything the birds come in contact with using a disinfectant.
 After a few days I gave them probiotics (yogurt with active cultures) for a few days in addition to moistened feed and fresh water.
 I had to administer this with an eye dropper orally because most of the birds would not eat the first three days.
-Out of 10 birds treated only 1 bird died (Rev. Penny Dean).
+Out of 10 birds treated only 1 bird died -Motherhen.

 References: